analogsenses/source/source/_posts/2015-01-13-the-case-for-interchangeable-lenses-in-2015.markdown

 <p class="extra-width"><img src="https://farm9.staticflickr.com/8589/16240485586_e1b422bd2d_o.jpg" title="Fujifilm X100T"></a></p>

-<p class="photo-credit">The Fujifilm X100T is the most interesting fixed lens camera available right now.
+<p class="photo-credit">The Fujifilm X100T is the most interesting fixed-lens camera available right now.
 Photo Credit: <a href="https://www.flickr.com/photos/danielygo/15813645596">Daniel Go</a>.</p>

 This camera has the same APS-C image sensor found in its more expensive interchangeable-lens sibling, the X-T1, and many of the characteristic features Fuji fans love, like dedicated exposure compensation and shutter speed dials on the body, as well as an aperture ring on its built-in 23mm f/2 lens, which is equivalent to a 35mm full-frame focal length.
 This lens is tack sharp, fast and it’s capable of taking some really awesome pictures.
 Unlike the others though, the Fuji X100T has no optical zoom, so you’ll really need to get used to the 35mm equivalent focal length (which is awesome, but more on that later).